mate-academy/react_todo-app/README.md

 #

-Thank you for checking out the BOSE landing page.
+Thank you for checking out the ToDo App.
 If you have any questions or feedback, please don't hesitate to [contact me](mailto:pushkarskiyrodion@gmail.com).